The heart's two blood circuits

 • the major with the organs and metabolic system (food stuff)

-The lungs are intermediate between the oxygen (inhalation) and carbon-dioxide (exhalation) in the blood (see Schema FMC00.157 below)
+Through the process of Human breathing, the lungs are intermediate between the oxygen (inhalation) and carbon-dioxide (exhalation) in the blood (see Schema FMC00.157 below)

 Aspects

-• through the two blood streams, the heart merges both impressions from the senses, and mineral impressions from the metabolic systems.
+• through the two blood streams, the heart merges both a) impressions from the senses, and b) mineral impressions from the metabolic systems.
 In the Holy Grail, this concept is covered on the Ganganda Greida page, see Schema FMC00.354 (also explained on Kundalini)

 • See also: Ganganda greida